VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 The **RouteKey** (eg. Guid) is to be specified if you want to publish and subscribe.

+The **ReceiveMethod** is the method that will receive the events from the downstream Event Store stream.

+The **StreamName** is the name of the downstream Event Store stream.

+The **GroupName** is the name of the downstream Event Store stream subscription group.

+**Note:-** The downstream Event Store stream must have a persistent subscription created for that stream & group.

 ```C#
 private static object BuildEventSourceConnection()
 {